 With his contacts and creativity, Pearson soon had a name, a symbol and the first royal patron, HRH Louise, the Princess Royal.

-Sir Pearson’s philanthropic work gave hope to thousands who shared his difficulties: for in 1921, the Greater London Fund for the Blind began its work.
+Sir Pearson’s philanthropic work gave hope to thousands who shared his difficulties.
+In 1921, the Greater London Fund for the Blind began its work.

 Since 1921, the GLFB has been raising money and working hard with local blind welfare charities.
-We have had many successful events and many enthusiastic patrons, but as the new decade dawns, with so much more work to be done, we need to find new, exciting, and creative ways to raise funds.
+We have had many successful events and many enthusiastic patrons.
+And as the new decade dawns, with so much more work to be done, we need to find new, exciting, and creative ways to raise funds.